 LARGE SCALE PROBLEM CAPABLE

 Using 8,192 cores on the Excalibur DSRC†, Aurora simulated a 2.4 GHz horizontal dipole antenna on a Nimitz class carrier with 13 FA-18 Hornets in 7 minutes.

 FLO-K is CREATE™-RF’s rapid design code for periodic structures such as frequency selective surfaces, phased array antennas, band gap structures, etc. FLO-K utilizes a finite element method coupled to a floquet modal expansion.
 Full three-dimensional structures with dielectric, magnetic, and impedance sheets can be modeled with FLO-K. Both rectangular and triangle lattices can be constructed, Structures can be modeled as screens (transmitted / reflected) or backed by impenetrable surface (reflected only).

 A cost-free, two-day training session for CREATE™-RF tools is provided up to four times a year in Dayton, OH.
 This is a basic introductory training that covers modeling building, defining run-time parameters, and post-processing.
 Attendees will come away with a knowledge of how the SENTRi, Aurora, and FLO-K codes for their own applications.
-Also covered are the CAD generation and meshing capabilities of the CREATE™-MG Capstone and Sandia National Laboratory’s Cubit applications.
+Also covered are the CAD generation and meshing capabilities of the CREATE™-FT Capstone and Sandia National Laboratory’s Cubit applications.

 No-cost on-site training is also available for government agencies and/or defense industries when a group of fifteen or greater can be assembled.
 Laptops for attendees are also provided for both the Dayton and on-site training.